flutter-5516/ScrapBaba/README.md

-# Scrap Collection Door-to-Door Website
+#Scrap Baba(Scrap Collection Door-to-Door Website)

 ## Overview
 This project aims to simplify the process of scrap material collection from households by providing a convenient, door-to-door service through an intuitive website.
 Built with React for the frontend and PHP for the backend, it ensures a seamless user experience and efficient processing.